sahilrajput03/sahilrajput03/learning-figma.md

 _My learning Prototyping File @ figma_: [Click here](https://www.figma.com/file/P1DNXwjD4TcDV6pNXqvoOn/Learn-prototyping?node-id=4%3A55)

-**You can crop the object sizes by holding `alt` key, and using edge points to crop proportionally.**
+**You can crop the object sizes by holding `alt` key, and using edge points to crop proportioal to ?????

 **Pages concept**: It is an amazing concept to keep designs isloated in each page, thus you can do a large number of separate design works in a single file of figma.
 Yo!